lorossi/saint-of-the-day/README.md

 Due to reasons that I still don't fully understand, the bot sometimes "misses" some messages, and I have to post manually.
 This is why I introduced a manual command, `/postnow`, that forces the bot to post the latest Saint immediately.

+**Update**: this issue seems to have been solved by using the `misfire_grace_time` parameter of the `job_queue.run_repeating` method.
+I still don't know what causes this delay, but at least now it should be patched (posts will be delayed by at most 5 minutes).

 ### Scheduler

 Since I had to use the same scheduler for both the Instagram posting and the Saint generation, I decided to create a generic scheduler class: `src/scheduler.py`.